How to Advertise on Philadelphia Radio

 Step 4: Determine How Long an Advertising Campaign on Philadelphia Radio Should Last

-The US Small Business Administration recommends that every Philadelphia small business advertise consistently.
+The US Small Business Administration recommends that every Delaware Valley area small business advertise consistently.
 “Think you have a great product?” asks the SBA.

 Henry Ford believed continual advertising was a wise investment.
 “Saving money by not advertising,” he claimed, “is like stopping a clock to save time.”

-The most successful Delaware Valley area marketers avoid “going dark” or stopping their advertising.
+The most successful Philadelphia area marketers avoid “going dark” or stopping their advertising.
 In other words, they advertise consistently.
 These local business owners know that there are always consumers in the buying cycle for their products and services.
 Converting these prospects to customers is critical to their success.

 Ongoing advertising strategies comprise individual campaigns that run throughout the year.
 The duration of each of these campaigns is determined by the underlying marketing objective.
 There are times when these campaigns run concurrently, but most often, they are rolled-out sequentially.